 With the implementation of the Solvency II regime in January 2016 substantial improvements as regards the risks' quantification and the reporting standards were introduced.
 The enhanced data of all (re)insurance undertakings subject to the Solvency II regime is the basis of the newly developed and improved analytical risk dashboard.

-This Risk Dashboard based on Solvency II data summarises the main risks and vulnerabilities in the European Union insurance sector through a set of risk indicators of the second quarter of 2020 complemented with market data and other available information.
-Solvency II data is based on financial stability and prudential reporting collected from 98 insurance groups and 2507 solo insurance undertakings.
+This Risk Dashboard based on Solvency II data summarises the main risks and vulnerabilities in the European Union insurance sector through a set of risk indicators of the third quarter of 2020 complemented with market data and other available information.
+Solvency II data is based on financial stability and prudential reporting collected from 81 insurance groups and 2463 solo insurance undertakings.

-- Reference date for company data is Q2-2020 for quarterly indicators and 2019-YE for annual indicators.
-The cut-off date for most market indicators is end of September 2020.
+- Reference date for company data is Q4-2020 for quarterly indicators and 2019-YE for annual indicators.
+The cut-off date for most market indicators is beggining of April 2021.

 - Risk Levels are based on a 4-level scale from Low (green) to Very high (red).
 Risk trend reports the quarter on quarter variation of the risk based on a 5-level scale from Substantial Decrease to Large Increase.